Bathinda: History

-In 14th century present region of bathinda was ruled by Bhati and Bhanot rulers of that time.
+In the 3rd century, Rao Bhatti is credited with establishing the modern town of Bathinda in the Lakhi jungle area.
+In 14th century, present region of bathinda was ruled by Bhati and Bhanot rulers of that time.
 1488, Bathinda was conquered by Rao Bika, son of Jodha of Mandore (founder of Jodhpur) and became part of Bikaner princely state.
 Bathinda was an important fort in the area from Delhi to Lahore during the time of the Delhi Sultanate.

+As per Ain-i-Akbari, Bathinda was included in the sarkar of Sirhind in the Subah of Delhi.
 In 1634, a battle named Battle of Lahira (at Lahira in Bathinda) was fought between Guru Hargobind and Mughals.
 The town had become an important trade and commercial centre under Mughal rule and the Mughal Emperors such as Akbar and Aurangzeb undertook many projects to enhance the fort of Bathinda.

 In circa 1754, the town was conquered by Maharaja Ala Singh, the Maharaja of Patiala and since then it followed the history of erstwhile princely state of Patiala.
 With the dawn of independence and merger of Patiala and East Punjab States into a division called Patiala and East Punjab States Union (PEPSU), Bathinda became a full-fledged district with headquarters at Bathinda city.

 Demographics

 Population

 As per provisional reports of Census India, population of Bathinda city in 2011 is 285,813; male and female are 151,782 and 134,031 respectively.
 The sex ratio of Bathinda city is 868 females per 1000 males.
-The number of literate people in Bathinda city are 211,318 of which 118,888 are males while 92,430 are females, average literacy rate is 82.84 percent of which male and female literacy is 87.86 and 77.16 percent respectively.
+The number of literate people in Bathinda city are 211,318 of which 118,888 are males while 92,430 are females, average literacy rate is 82.84 per cent of which male and female literacy is 87.86 and 77.16 per cent respectively.
 Total children (ages 0 to 6) in Bathinda city are 30,713: 16,472 boys and 14,241 girls.
 Child sex ratio of girls is 865 per 1000 boys.